 When you’re in the office, is work the only thing you ever talk about?

 Chances are it’s not.
 So much of building a strong team that works well together is in the casual ‘water cooler’ moments you share with each other each day.
-Whilst this is a little more difficult to achieve for remote employees, it’s by no means impossible with remote team communication tools.
+Whilst this is a little more difficult to achieve for remote employees, it’s by no means impossible with remote team software.

 A ‘general chat’ channel on your workplace messaging app or intranet discussion forum goes a long way in building team cohesion.
 Anecdotally, a ‘pet pics’ channel helped save many a newly remote worker’s sanity during the confusion of the early lockdown.